-All new business development within the villages must comply with Height of Buildings Map which forms part of the WLEP 2010.
-Applicants are also directed to clause 4.3 of the WLEP 2010.
+All new business development within the town must comply with the maximum building heights indicated on the Height of Buildings Map which forms part of the WLEP 2010, an extract of which is reproduced as Figure B1.1. above.
+Applicants are also directed to clause 4.3 of the WLEP2010.

 It should not be assumed that the specified building height may be applied as a blanket maximum across the entire site, particularly if the site is large.
 Council wants to ensure that an attractive streetscape is maintained and this may require lower building heights on the street frontage with the maximum being allowed in the centre of the site only.
+Applicants should consult the relevant Precinct for further detail.